lakilé.

 decoded.

-The Costa del Este you see in listings is not the Costa del Este that trades.
+The Costa del Este you see in listings is not the Costa del Este that actually sells.

-This report maps where the gap lives, building by building.
-Which ones hold their asking.
-Which stretch it.
-Which barely move at all because the families in them aren't leaving.
+Which buildings hold their asking price?
+Which stretch it?
+Which barely move at all, because the families inside them aren't leaving?

-If you're thinking about CdE — your first or your third — start here before you start anywhere else.
+If you're thinking about CdE — your first apartment or your third — start here before anywhere else.

 53